JKirchartz/jkirchartz.github.com/_drafts/unpublished-bad-recruiter-no.md

 ---

 Seems these days that the only way to get a job is through a recruiter or some other 3rd party human resources team, it's a gatekeeper between you and the next phase of your career.
-There are over 300 Employment Agencies in the Greater Pittsburgh area alone, and these companies all do the same thing: make more money from your work than you do.
+There are over 300 Employment Agencies in the Greater Pittsburgh area alone, and these companies all do the same thing: skim off the top of your paycheck.
-It's a lucrative business, and yes, sometimes they do get paid more than your potential salary just for your placement.
 I don't know about you, but I could really use a hiring bonus of at least 400 times my hourly rate, it seems to work well for professional athletes.
 And you can be certain their client can pass a credit check, middlemen know to protect their neck.